-In this section, we will see the characteristics of real-time systems and also point out the issues related to designing both soft and hard real-time operating systems.
+Characteristics of real-time systems and their issues related to designing both soft and hard real-time operating systems are given below.

 The following characteristics are typical of many real-time systems:

 - Inexpensively mass-produced

 A Real-Time Operating System is basically designed for a single purpose only.
 It doesn’t serve the various applications within a single platform.
 E.g: Washing machine is an embedded real-time machine which is used for washing the clothes only.
 Same like a microwave oven which is used just for cooking the food.
 RTOS don’t have use for multiple purposes so it’s a simple in design.

 Many real-time systems exist in environments where physical space is limited.
 E.g: Space required for wristwatch or microwave is very less as compared to a Computer system.
 So we can say that the real-time system doesn’t require both CPU power and memory.
 Whereas most PC and server systems have 32 or 64-bit processors, many real-time systems run on 8 or 16-bit processors.
 Similarly, a desktop PC might have several gigabytes of physical memory, whereas a real-time system might have less than a megabyte.